What are the benefits to employees?

 - Onsite health screening programs – Ideally linked to medical care to ensure follow-up and appropriate treatment as necessary.

 - Linkage to related programs – Such as employee assistance programs (EAPs) and programs to help employees balance work and family.

 - Integration into the organization.

 Many employers, and especially small to mid-sized firms, may find it difficult—or impossible—to launch a comprehensive workplace health promotion program all at once.
 That’s okay.
 Employers can start with just one or two of the five components that comprise a comprehensive program.
 It is most important just to start.

 Data from the National Worksite Health Promotion Survey shows that over 90% of surveyed workplaces offer at least one health promotion activity that can serve as a foundation for future efforts.
 The challenge, and the opportunity, is to use that foundation to work towards eventually building a comprehensive program.

 Overall, employers are encouraged to offer ongoing activities, rather than one-time events.
 A single, isolated health education activity does not constitute a comprehensive workplace health promotion program, but, as more elements are included, the program is more likely to achieve organizational goals, such as improving productivity or enhancing a firm’s image.

 Where can I get free resources to start my own workplace wellness program?

-Visit the Centers for Disease Control and Prevention for the most comprehensive and evidence-based information on workplace wellness, including free toolkits, cost calculators, assessment forms, funding opportunities, and sample policies.
+- Visit the CDC's Workplace Health Initiatives for the most comprehensive and evidence-based information on workplace wellness, including free toolkits, cost calculators, assessment forms, funding opportunities, and sample policies.